strong woman lifting weights

 If you want to follow a three-day full-body training program, here are two ways to structure your routine:

-• Do a single push, pull, and leg movement: If the method above seems overly complicated or you don't have enough time to do that many exercises, then try this method!
-It involves choosing one pushing exercise (ex: dumbbell chest press), pulling exercise (ex: barbell rows), and one leg exercise (ex: Goblet squats).
+It involves choosing one pushing exercise (ex: dumbbell chest press), one pulling exercise (ex: barbell rows), and one leg exercise (ex: Goblet squats).
 You can also play around with the volume of your workout.
 Opposed to sticking to the same number of sets, you can switch things up and do 5 sets of 6 reps one day, and 3 sets of 12 reps another day.
 You can also choose to rotate the exercises every session, or every week.
 Limiting yourself to three movements keeps the volume of your workout under control, but of course, you can throw in a few isolated exercises that target your core, biceps, triceps, or delts at the end of your workout!

 Training four or more days a week

-If you want to train more than three days to create a consistent habit of working out, or simply because you have time to then a good approach would be to follow an upper/lower training split.
-This will allow you to train the same muscles at least twice a week which is great for muscle hypertrophy.
-An example of an upper/lower body split would be focusing on rowing and pulling exercises one day, focusing on squatting exercises the next day, doing pushing exercises in your second upper body workout, and followed by hinging leg exercises on your second leg day.
-Or you can extend it to a 5-day split, like doing a quad-focused leg day, followed by pulling exercises (back and biceps), followed by a hamstring/glute-focused leg day, followed by pushing exercises (shoulder, triceps, and chest), and finishing off with a full-body workout.
-There are so many ways to approach your workout split, so find the one that works best for your goals!
-And, for those with specific goals involving growing a certain muscle group, plan your workout split so that you hit that muscle at least three times a week.
+An example of an upper/lower body split would be focusing on rowing and pulling exercises one day, focusing on squatting exercises the next day, doing pushing exercises in your second upper body workout and followed by hinging leg exercises on your second leg day.
+You can also extend it to a 5-day split, like doing a quad-focused leg day, followed by pulling exercises (back and biceps), followed by a hamstring/glute-focused leg day, followed by pushing exercises (shoulder, triceps, and chest), and finishing off with a full-body workout.